rajpurkarlab/cheXlocalize/README.md

 Note that in [our paper](https://www.medrxiv.org/content/10.1101/2021.02.28.21252634v3), for each of the 11 regressions, we use the _full_ dataset since the analysis of false positives and false negatives was also of interest (see Table 3).
 In addition to the linear regression coefficients, the regression results also report the Spearman correlation coefficients to capture any potential non-linear associations.

 <a name="precision_recall"></a>
-## Get precision and recall values
+## Get precision, recall/sensitivity, and specificity values

-To get the precision and recall values of the saliency method pipeline and the human benchmark segmentations, run:
+To get the precision, recall/sensitivity, and specificity values of the saliency method pipeline and the human benchmark segmentations, run:

 ```
-(chexlocalize) > python precision_recall.py [FLAGS]
+(chexlocalize) > python precision_recall_specificity.py [FLAGS]
 ```

 **Required flags**